kaubu/odysseus/README.md

 # Odysseus
-A bot for Discord, written in Discord.js.
+A bot for Discord, written in JS using the Discord.js module.

 ## Prerequisites
 * Node.js